scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 hour

-Magically enhance a creatures vision, giving it the ability to see in the dark.
-Target up to 5 creatures, adding a Bad die to your spellcasting roll for every creature added.
+Magically enhance the sight of up to 5 creatures, giving them the ability to see in the dark.
+Make a spellcasting roll against a bad die for each creature targeted.
 On success they are able to see through dim light and darkness within 30 tiles as if they were bright light.

 Add an enhanced die for every level above 2nd.